 It may be tempting to gloss over your horse’s faults in order to quickly find him a home.
 Don’t do this.
 If you’re not completely honest about your horse’s faults, then his new home may not be a suitable one, and he may end up passed on from one home to another.

-If at all possible, try to find a new home for your horse through word of mouth.
+If at all possible, when trying to give away your horse, try to find a new home for your horse through word of mouth.
 Spread the word with horse friends and your trainer about the type of home that you’re looking for your horse.
 If someone you knows has a friend who is looking for a horse, you may be able to find a match for your horse without letting him go to a complete stranger.

 When someone is interested in your horse, ask for multiple references to attest to their horse care experience and their capacity to own a horse.
 You may want to ask for vet and farrier references to make sure that they’ve used these services regularly in the past.
 Once you’re given references, call all of them and have a brief discussion about the situation.
 Ask each person questions about the buyer’s past horse care history, and ask them whether they would recommend giving the buyer a horse.